-THE Gifu Prefecture it was the site of many decisive battles in the history of Japan.
-It was considered the center of the forge, and it was where the second largest earthquake in the history of Japan occurred, the Mino-Owari of 1891, where it opened a crack that can be seen today.
+Gifu Prefecture was the site of many decisive battles in Japanese history.
+It was considered the center of forging, and it was where the second largest earthquake in the history of Japan, the Mino-Owari of 1891, occurred, where it opened a rift that can be seen to this day.

-But in this article we’ll see one of the major tourist spots in the Province of Gifu, O "Gifu Castle".
-One of thousands of others scattered castles throughout Japan.
+But in this article we will see one of the most important tourist spots in Gifu Prefecture, The "Gifu Castle".
+One of thousands of other castles scattered across Japan.

-Gifu Castle (岐阜城 Gifu-jō) is located at the top of Kinkazan (Mount Kinka), next to the Nagara River.
+Gifu Castle (岐阜城 Gifu-jō) is located on top of Kinkazan (Mount Kinka), next to the Nagara River.
 It was originally built by the Nikaidō Clan between 1201 and 1204 during the Kamakura Period.

-Its first name was Castle of Inabayama (稲葉山城 Inabayama-jō).
-And since then it has undergone several reforms.
-To reach the nearest bus is the Gifu-Koen-Rekishi-Hakubutsukan-Mae.
+Its first name was Inabayama Castle (稲葉山城 Inabayama-jō).
+And since then it has undergone several renovations.
+To get there, the nearest bus is the Gifu-Koen-Rekishi-Hakubutsukan-Mae.

-To reach this bus stop it is necessary to use the N80 Takatomi Gifu Bus towards “Nagara-bashi” from JR Gifu Station or Meitetsu-Gifu.
-You can also take the bus that runs through the city of Gifu.
+To get to this bus stop you need to use the N80 Takatomi Gifu Bus towards “Nagara-bashi” from JR Gifu or Meitetsu-Gifu Station.
+You can also take the bus that runs around Gifu City.

-When visitors pay the entrance fee to Gifu Castle, they also receive entry to the Gifu Castle Archives Museum, located approximately 70 meters from the entrance to Gifu Castle.
+When visitors pay the Gifu Castle entrance fee, they also receive admission to the Gifu Castle Archives Museum, located approximately 70 meters from the Gifu Castle entrance.

-Inside the museum, visitors will find more files related to Gifu Castle and its previous residents.
+Inside the museum, visitors will find more archives related to Gifu Castle and its past residents.
 The second floor focuses on musical instruments from Japan's past and present.

 History of Gifu Castle

-A man called Takenaka Hanbei went to the castle to visit his sick brother, Saito Tatsuoki, with the real aim of killing him.
-When Hanbei hit him, Tatsuoki was very confused and ran away.
+A man named Takenaka Hanbei came to the castle to visit his ailing brother Saito Tatsuoki, with the true aim of killing him.
+When Hanbei struck him, Tatsuoki was very confused and ran away.

-Hanbei obtained the Inabayama castle very easily.
-Hanbei later returned to his brother's castle, but his reputation was lost due to his escape.
-When Oda Nobunaga attacked Inabayama castle, Tatsuoki's men remembered this event and fled as well.
+Hanbei obtained Inabayama Castle very easily.
+Later Hanbei returned to his brother's castle, but his reputation was lost due to his escape.
+When Oda Nobunaga attacked Inabayama Castle, Tatsuoki's men remembered this event and fled as well.
 Nobunaga took the castle for himself and made it his main base of operations.

-Nobunaga renamed the fortification as "Gifu Castle" according to ancient Chinese practice and proceeded to renovation to make it bigger and more impressive.
-The castle was destroyed during a bombing during World War II and was rebuilt in 1950 with concrete and wood.
+Nobunaga renamed the fort the “Castle of Gifu” in accordance with an ancient Chinese practice and proceeded to renovate it to make it larger and more impressive.
+The castle was destroyed during a bombing during World War II, rebuilt in 1950 with concrete and wood.

-Currently the Gifu Castle it is a great tourist spot that brings a beautiful 360º panoramic view, the castle is not one of the largest in Japan, and it may be simple, but it brings a fun walk for visitors and a small cable car climb.
+Currently Gifu Castle is a great tourist spot that brings a beautiful 360º panoramic view, the castle is not one of the largest in Japan, and it may even be simple, but it brings visitors a fun walk and a small cable car climb.

-Like every tourist spot, you will find details of the history, the timeline and the battles of the castle.
+Like every tourist spot, you'll find details of the castle's history, timeline and battles.
 Weapons of the time, and of course, thousands of products and souvenirs to buy.

-There are many other details about this castle, a huge timeline with several events, but I had difficulties and did not go into details.
+There are many other details about this castle, a huge timeline with several events, but I had difficulties and didn't go into more details.